AndrewDNVN/Geni/README.md

 This Repo is for all of the currnet tooling that I am using to build out a test bed for the fabric project.

-install.sh is used to install all necessary tooling for the project testbed either on CentOS or Ubuntu.
+install.sh is used to install all necessary tooling for the project testbed either on CentOS (7) or Ubuntu (20.04).

 'GENI_TO_FABRIC_SAMPLE_NETWORK' is the test spec I used to test and set a standard for install.sh.